golang/proposal/design/text/12750-localization.md

   (see the section on package feature).
   It seems unnatural to refer to these by position.
   We contemplate the usage of named arguments for such variables: `%[name]s`.
-* Rendered text is always natural language and values rendering accordingly.
+* Rendered text is always natural language and values render accordingly.
   For example, `[]int{1, 2, 3}` will be rendered, in English, as `"1, 2 and 3"`,
   instead of  `"[1 2 3]"`.
 * Formatters may use information about sentence context.
-  The message package must analyze the variant or allow translators to annotate with meta data.
+  Such meta data must be derived by automated analysis or supplied by a translator.

 Considering the differences with fmt we expect package message to do its own parsing.